The Vox UL430

 Sold on ebay some time ago with a closed back 2x12"/2x10" cab (the type normally issued with 460s.
 The amp is certainly a 430 - note the four EL84s.

-A nice looking amp, said to be a 430, but the trolley is a 460 trolley, and the cab is from a Vox Defiant set.
+Probably the same amp as above - certainly said to be a 430.
+The trolley is a 460 trolley, however, and the cab a Vox Defiant.